bradfrost/atomic-design/chapter-4.md

 Just how we build things like performance, accessibility, and responsiveness into our process by default, we should also accept systematic design as a default.
 You don't need to get the client's blessing in order to follow your craft's best practices.
 When you give stakeholders the option to say *no* to something, they will.
 So simply don't give them that opportunity.
 We're tasked with creating great work for our clients and organizations, and interface design systems are a means to that end.

 The fact of the matter is that **in order to create the whole, you need to create the parts of that whole**.
-You have a decision to make: you can haphazardly create the project at hand, or you can spend a little more time to organize the parts to help you more efficiently create that whole.
+You have a decision to make: you can focus on creating the haphazard whole while ignoring the parts, or you can spend a little more time to organize the parts to help you more efficiently create that whole.
+[Wolfram Nagel Lego example] There's no real need to surface any of this to the client; it's simply a decision your team is making to work better together.

-Once you've successfully launched the project, you can bring up your methodologies with your stakeholders.
-"Oh by the way, we established a pattern library so the team could work more efficiently and be more collaborative."
+Once you've successfully launched the project and the champagne has been poured, you can bring up your methodologies with your stakeholders.
+"Oh by the way, we established a design system and pattern library so the team could work more efficiently and be more collaborative."
+At this stage in the game, it would be difficult for them to argue against this approach, especially if you've come in on time and on budget.
+Hopefully, you can use the initial project's success to parlay into a more official initiative at the organization.

-[here's as far as I've gotten so far.
+[this is as far as I've gotten so far.
 Thanks for reading!]

 ## (Re)setting expectations
 > As an industry, we sell websites like paintings.
 Instead, we should be selling beautiful and easy access to content, agnostic of device, screen size, or context. <cite>[Dan Mall](http://danielmall.com/articles/the-post-psd-era/)</cite>